AndriiYurov/distance-calculator-server/README.md

+# Distance Calculator

+### This application computes the distance between two locations.

+User input  queries can be unstructured.
+So you may search for “pilkington avenue, birmingham” as well as for “birmingham, pilkington avenue”.
+Commas are optional, but improve performance by reducing the complexity of the search.
+The distance is calculated using the Haversine formula, which computes the shortest distance along the Earth's surface.
+Although there is an option to calculate distances using the nearest road through the Google Distance Matrix API, this functionality is currently disabled.
+The application is deployed on an EC2 Linux instance with NGINX serving as the web server.
+CI/CD implemented with GitHub Actions and every merge into the main branch automatically initiates the building, testing, and deployment.

+## Questions

 ## 1. Tell us what pieces of software you think are necessary to develop for the working prototype and how they are related.
 We call each application (web, mobile or desktop), each API, each batch process that can be deployed independently a piece of software.
 Support yourself with a diagram if you think necessary.

 ### Several pieces of software are necessary to develop a working prototype.